cache exists in db Search - ManaHive

 Text

 You control target player during that player's next turn.
 Exile Worst Fears.
-(You see all cards that player could see and make all decisions for the player.)
+(You see all cards that player could see and make all decisions for them.)